awsdocs/amazon-vpc-user-guide/doc_source/configure-subnets.md

 ## Subnet security<a name="subnet-security"></a>

+To protect your AWS resources, we recommend that you use private subnets\.
+Use a bastion host or NAT device to provide internet access to resources, such as EC2 instances, in a private subnet\.

-AWS provides two features that you can use to increase security in your VPC: *security groups* and *network ACLs*\.
-Security groups control inbound and outbound traffic for your instances, and network ACLs control inbound and outbound traffic for your subnets\.
-In most cases, security groups can meet your needs; however, you can also use network ACLs if you want an additional layer of security for your VPC\.
-For more information, see [Internetwork traffic privacy in Amazon VPC](VPC_Security.md)\.
+AWS provides features that you can use to increase security for the resources in your VPC\. *Security groups* allow inbound and outbound traffic for associated resources, such as EC2 instances\. *Network ACLs* allow or deny inbound and outbound traffic at the subnet level\.
+In most cases, security groups can meet your needs\.
+However, you can use network ACLs if you want an additional layer of security\.
+For more information, see [Compare security groups and network ACLs](VPC_Security.md#VPC_Security_Comparison)\.

 By design, each subnet must be associated with a network ACL\.
 Every subnet that you create is automatically associated with the default network ACL for the VPC\.
-You can change the association, and you can change the contents of the default network ACL\.
+The default network ACL allows all inbound and outbound traffic\.
+You can update the default network ACL, or create custom network ACLs and associate them with your subnets\.
 For more information, see [Control traffic to subnets using Network ACLs](vpc-network-acls.md)\.

 You can create a flow log on your VPC or subnet to capture the traffic that flows to and from the network interfaces in your VPC or subnet\.
 You can also create a flow log on an individual network interface\.
 For more information, see [Logging IP traffic using VPC Flow Logs](flow-logs.md)\.